plotly/plotly.github.io/_posts/2015-04-23-line-of-best-fit.md

 imageurl: /static/images/line-of-best-fit/thum-line-of-best-fit.png
 state: active
 tags: classroom statistical
-meta_description: Make best fit lines of data online and for free with plotly.
-A step-by-step tutorial of how to make best fit lines and regressions in your web browser with plotly.
+meta_description: Make best fit lines of data online and for free with Plotly.
+A step-by-step tutorial of how to make best fit lines and regressions in your web browser with Plotly.
 ---

 #Create a Line of Best Fit